 Contributions to the plan are made to the trustee of the plan (currently Sun Life Assurance Company of Canada) on behalf of the participants.
-These contributions are invested in a pooled fund maintained by the trustee and are generally vested immediately.
+These contributions are invested in Barclays Global Investors life-cycle balanced index funds, and are generally vested immediately.
 The pooled fund is divided into units and each participant is allocated a number of units based on the value of the contributions made on his or her behalf.
 A portion of the funds contributed to the plan are invested by the trustee in Class A Non-Voting Shares of Canadian Tire.
 Under the agreement pursuant to which the plan was established, we have agreed to allot and issue to the trustee Class A Non-Voting Shares, generally at the current market price, calculated as the weighted average price at which Class A Non-Voting Shares trade on the TSX during the 20-day period immediately preceding the receipt of the subscription for the shares.